 The Bachelor of Science in Computer Science Program is for students whose primary interest is in software development.
 Students learn to build software for complex systems, and familiarize themselves with the latest software development trends.
-Students have an option to choose their elective courses in Cybersecurity, and thereby earn a Certificate of Completion stating that they have satisfied all mandatory knowledge unit requirements of the National Center of Academic Excellence in Information Assurance Education.
+Bowie State University has been designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the Department of Homeland Security.
+This means that students have an option to choose their elective courses in Cybersecurity, thereby earning a Certificate of Completion stating that all mandatory knowledge unit requirements have been satisfied in Cyber Defense Education.